GLOBAL MARKETS-Markets mostly flat ahead of Fed decision

 expected to be the first step by the Federal Reserve to wean the

-world off the easy money it has used to treat the last five
+world off the super-easy money it has used to treat the last

 Reuters polls suggest a $10 billion reduction, but recent